 Recapture of investment credit.
 If the corporation disposed of investment credit property or changed its use before the end of its useful life or recovery period, it may owe a tax.
-See Form 4255, Recapture of Investment Credit, for details.
+See Form 4255, Recapture of Investment Credit. for details.

 Recapture of low-income housing credit.
 If the corporation disposed of property (or there was a reduction in the qualified basis of the property) for which it took the low-income housing credit, it may owe a tax.
-See Form 8611, Recapture of Low-Income Housing Credit.
+See Form 8611, Recapture of Low-Income Housing Credit

 Recapture of qualified electric vehicle (QEV) credit.
 The corporation must recapture part of the QEV credit it claimed in a prior year, if, within 3 years of the date the vehicle was placed in service, it ceases to qualify for the credit.
 See Regulations section 1.30-1 for details on how to figure the recapture.
-Include the amount of the recapture in the total for line 7, Schedule J. On the dotted line next to the entry space, write "QEV recapture" and the amount.
+Include the amount of the recapture in the total for line 7, Schedule J. On the dotted line next to the entry space, write "QEV recapture" and the

 Recapture of Indian employment credit.
 Generally, if an employer terminates the employment of a qualified employee less than 1 year after the date of initial employment, any Indian employment credit allowed for a prior tax year because of wages paid or incurred to that employee must be recaptured.
 For details, see Form 8845 and section 45A.
 Include the amount of the recapture in the total for line 7, Schedule J. On the dotted line next to the entry space, write "45" and the amount.

-Line 8a.
+Line 8.
 Alternative Minimum Tax

-The corporation may owe the alternative minimum tax if it has any of the adjustments and tax preference items listed on Form 4626, Alternative Minimum Tax-Corporations.
+Unless the corporation is treated as a small corporation exempt from the alternative minimum tax (AMT), it may owe the AMT if it has any of the adjustments and tax preference items listed on Form 4626, Alternative Minimum Tax-Corporations.
 The corporation must file Form 4626 if its taxable income (loss) combined with these adjustments and tax preference items is more than the smaller of \$40,000, or the corporation's allowable exemption amount (from Form 4626).
+For this purpose, taxable income does not include the NOL deduction.
+Get Form 4626 for details.

-Reduce alternative minimum tax by any amounts from Form 3800, Schedule A, line 36, and Form 8844, line 23.
-On the dotted line next to line 9a, write "Section 38(c)(2)" ("EZE" if from Form 8844) and the amounts.
+Reduce the AMT by any amounts from Form 3800, Schedule A, line 37, and Form 8844, line 25.
+On the dotted line next to line 8 of Schedule J, write "Section 38(c)(2)" ("EZE" if from Form 8844) and the amounts.